Listen to an audio transcription of this post

 The Case For Cotton

 While cotton has remained a common choice for pillowcases, there are many drawbacks to this material.
-For example, the following are some cons of cotton, issues that can lead to skin issues and breakouts.
+For example, the following are some cons of cotton.
+Like issues that can lead to skin issues and breakouts.

 - Enlarged Pores/Acne Breakouts: Since cotton pillowcases are a bit rough, they can create tiny nooks and crannies in which dirt, pet dander, and pollen settles and collects.
 This attracts dust mites to each of the particles, which enlarges pores and leads to breakouts.